yoomimoomi/BC-Hackathon/README.md

 ##  How to Use Duo-Day

-1. **Sign Up & Find a Buddy** – The app cannot be used solo.
-Find a friend or get paired.
+1. **Find a Buddy** – The app cannot be used solo.
+Bring a friend, we are social beings afterall.
 2. **Select Your Functions** – Choose the areas you want to focus on (Screen Time, Fitness, Check-In, Mental Health).
+Min 2 are needed.
+Having all four functions works the best for our algorithm to give you accurate results/
 3. **Commit for One Month** – The app tracks your progress daily with a simple **calendar-based log system**.
 4. **Compare Your Results** – At the end of 30 days, see how your performance stacks up.